 'Surprising' new issues uncovered by 'Boss' probe

-The chairman of the committee probing the Red Bull scion case says the panel has found solid evidence to prove the presence of serious problems in both the police and the prosecution.
+The government committee probing the alleged mishandling of the 2012 hit-and-run case of Red Bull scion Vorayuth "Boss" Yoovidhya has found solid evidence to prove the presence of serious problems in both the police and the prosecution, said Vicha Mahakun, chairman of the committee.

 Speaking at Friday's committee meeting at the end of its 30-day mission, Mr Vicha said the findings would not only convince Prime Minister Prayut Chan-o-cha about the need to reform these two key organisations in the country's justice system, but would also catch them off guard.